-A good business should be asking these questions too, and new customer reviews will give them the answers, and the agility to make quick improvements before problems start trending.
+A good business should be asking these questions too, and new customer reviews will give them the answers.
+Therefore, when businesses try to get online reviews, it improves their agility to make quick improvements before problems start trending.

 It’s also important not to put all your eggs in one basket.
 In this case, that means focusing only on one review site and disregarding the rest.
 Different customers prefer different sites, and some take multiple sites into consideration.
 Consider this: one hotel is a rockstar on Google but totally absent everywhere else, while another hotel at a similar price and location has great reviews on Google, TripAdvisor, and Hotels.com.
 Which would a traveler be more likely to choose?

 While desperate times might tempt you to try manipulating the system with fake reviews, resist.
 For reviews to make an impact, they need to be authentic–that means not written by friends, relatives or employees, and not written in exchange for some kind of incentive.
 Both search engines and customers can see right through fake reviews, and they won’t be impressed.
 Instead of wasting time and money on fabricating feedback, spend it on delivering great experiences that customers want to write about.

 If constantly generating new reviews was easy, you wouldn’t be reading this article.
 Even the happiest customers often don’t think to search for your business after a transaction and leave a review.
 However, that doesn’t mean they aren’t willing to provide feedback when asked.
 The trick to asking customers for reviews is keeping the request timely and brief.
 Of course, asking each customer for a review at the right moment is tedious and time-consuming.
 Fortunately, there are several tools out there that automate the process to get online reviews and to be manageable and efficient.